juandarr/todo-react-django/README.md

 ![Overview of Todo app](./images/todo-overview.png)

+## Planned features

+- [ ] Notifications
+- [ ] Pomodoro style timer for tasks

-## Improvements
+## Archived features

-- [ ] Validate state management and storage procedure when the app goes offline or internet connection is lost.
+- [x] Validate state management and storage procedure when the app goes offline or internet connection is lost.
 Find a way to manage state and have a unique source of truth.
 An alternative is to set the app only for online usage.
+Update: online usage required in the mean time.
 - [x] Have a field to mark tasks set for all day instead of just defining it with a time (12AM as of right now).
 In progress.
 - [x] When the viewport width is below `md`, hide sidebar/menu when clicking in sidebar button.
 Change its icon and visual guidance.

-## Planned features

-- [ ] Notifications
-- [ ] Pomodoro style timer for tasks

 ## Stack